stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 He shivered, remembering.

 “It was so dark, and I didn't dare light the lamp in case anyone saw me.
 I had to find the trapdoor by touch and wracked my brains remembering the solution to the puzzle.
 I was certain Blaylock was going to catch me at any moment.
 Or the ghost of Uncle Peter.
 Or worse.
-I used to have nightmares about old Walston Petherham drifting about in the dark with the noose still round his neck and... anyway.”
+I used to have nightmares about old Walston Petherham drifting about in the dark with the noose still round his neck and… anyway.”

 “Anyway,” agreed Lord Havelock.
 “I assume you didn't find what you were looking for.”